mojaloop/documentation-artifacts/presentations/July 2020 Community Event/Pre-Read/vote.md

 # ROADMAP VOTING

-Welcome to the PI-11 roadmap voting process.
+## Welcome to the PI-11 roadmap voting
-Go to PowerNoodle to vote [HERE](https://app.powernoodle.com/)
+- Please review the below roadmap items before voting
-- Each individal gets 3 votes
+- Each individual gets 3 votes
+- When you are ready to vote Go to PowerNoodle [HERE](https://app.powernoodle.com/)
+- You can change your vote anytime up to **Friday the 24th at 12:30PM GMT**

 ## Roadmap Topics & Business Value